-At a glance, it could appear that your shopping doesn’t have anything to do with being more or less happy.
+At a glance, it would appear that your shopping doesn’t have anything to do with being happier in life.

 Many times, we hear the phrase “shopping relaxes me” or “let’s go shopping, that’ll make you feel better”.
-This makes your mind associate shopping with happiness.
-This isn’t healthy.
+This makes your mind associate shopping with happiness, which isn’t healthy.

 In addition, you’re probably making unnecessary purchases.
 These turn into debt that won’t let you sleep later.